 One afternoon.
 That’s all the time you may need to give your RV’s interior a makeover.
 Even better, it’s an easy DIY project, so you can do it on the cheap.
 Whether you’re updating an older RV or giving some flair to a newer model, simple tweaks can provide a big bang for your buck.

 So says Kathy Shute of TrekWithUs.com.
-She and her husband, Rich, have been roaming the country in their RV since 2012—and they’ve tricked out every element of their ride to suit their lifestyle.
+She and her husband, Rich, love roaming the country in their RV—and they’ve tricked out every element of their ride to suit their lifestyle.
 “We both love DIY projects and come from ‘can do’ New England backgrounds,” explains Kathy.
 “And I have an Interior Design Certificate, so it’s fun to use that training in our RV.”
 Here are her tips to help get you rolling in style—without breaking the bank.

 Add A Modern Backsplash

 Installing countertops requires a certain level of skill.
 But a dazzling backsplash—made of glass, ceramic subway tile, or weathered stone—can be popped into place in an afternoon, thanks to the availability of adhesive backing, counsels Kathy.

 “If you’re concerned about getting paint to adhere to your vinyl walls, you’re not alone,” Kathy says.
 “Both vinyl and wood-veneer walls are trickier to paint than standard wallboard, due to their slippery nature.”
 The secret, she explains, is using a primer specially formulated for your specific surface, be it vinyl or veneer.

 Reflective surfaces truly make a small space feel bigger; Rich and Kathy say they’ve found that mirrors can also act like extra windows, by amplifying existing light.